This stunning Kyo-yaki senchawan (small teacup, ideal for sencha) is glazed in an entrancing sapphire blue yuteki tenmoku glaze.

 Kyo-yaki (京焼) is a type of Japanese pottery that traditionally comes from Kyoto, Japan.
 The pottery traditions of Kyoto date back to the 5th century and are varied in their styles.

 7.5cm (3in) - width

 60ml - capacity

 Condition: Very good (chip on the rim, please see photos)

-This vintage item ships from Thailand
+This vintage item ships from the United States

 Like what you see?
 Follow us on Instagram @tezumitea and comment 'I love tea' on any photo for a chance to win free teaware!